abdekker/tutorials/README.md

 git can be used from Ubuntu or Windows

 2020-01-23: Testing git from the command line
-2020-01-24: Now testing git from within Visual Studio Code
+2020-01-23: Now testing git from within Visual Studio Code
+2020-01-23: New test using vi in Git Bash (command line)